Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Numerical Results

-Given the direct relationship between frame traffic volume and data rate, we can observe the same general trends as the ones in Figs. \ref{total_bits_fd} and \ref{total_bits_hd}.
-However, analyzing data rate figures we can further notice that the main advantage of MARL scheme over RR is due to a smarter exploitation of the UEs in good locations and channel conditions.
-Indeed, although showing similar median data rates, MARL allows to achieve a much better mean value than RR.
-This proves the ability of our approach to discover the most effective strategy to increase the overall throughput.
+Moreover, the \textit{Proposed} outperforms \textit{MS} by $30\%$ in FD case and $35\%$ in HD case.
+Although \textit{MS} provides a near-optimal interference coordination and its compatible link sets are ideally regenerated whenever it is needed, this cannot compensate the \textit{Proposed}'s advantages, which timely recharges IAB-nodes' buffers and on-the-fly adapts to obstacle blockages.
+In addition, we can observe an interesting aspect: \textit{SRR} performing better than \textit{MS} demonstrates how a good IAB-nodes' buffer management has a larger impact on the data transfer than link interference coordination.

+Furthermore, despite sharing the same RL components, the \textit{Proposed} outperforms the \textit{MADDPG} by around $20\%$ and $60\%$ in LOD and HOD conditions for FD networks, and around $50\%$ and $55\%$ for HD networks, respectively.
+This primarily stems from the distinct model architectures, especially the attention-based central critics, and training procedures of the \textit{Proposed} and \textit{MADDPG}.

+Finally, according to the error bars at the tips of grouped bars, which represent the standard deviations of the throughput delivered to UEs, \textit{RND} and \textit{SRR} exhibit the smallest variance, while the \textit{MS} and \textit{MADDPG} show the largest variance.
+The variance of the \textit{Proposed} approach is reasonably small, which demonstrates a stable performance across different network scenario instances.

-\textbf{Coverage:} Figs. \ref{UE_percent_fd} and \ref{UE_percent_hd} indicate the average percentage of served UEs per frame.
-We adopt two definitions of served UE: the first considers a UE served if experimenting an average data rate larger than $0$Mbps, the second definition increases the minimum data rate to $50$Mbps.
-Similarly to the above, the results for low and high obstacle densities are shown.
-The first aspect to note is that IAB-nodes have a strong impact on the coverage by remarkably enlarging the percentage of served UE, as we can see if we compare the results of MARL scheme with those of MARL-NoIAB scheme.
+\textbf{Coverage:} Figs. \ref{UE_percent_fd} and \ref{UE_percent_hd} indicate the average percentage of UEs served per frame.
+We adopt two definitions of served UEs: in the first one, a UE is declared as served if it experiments a data rate in a frame larger than $0$Mbps ($R>0$Mbps in the figures), while the second definition introduces a minimum data rate threshold of $50$Mbps ($R>50$Mbps in figures).
+Similarly to the previous traffic volume figures, results in both the LOD and HOD conditions are shown.